PelionIoT/mbl-docs/Docs/tutorials/helloworld.md

 ### Setting up the cross-compilation tools

 1. On a Linux Ubuntu PC, install Docker CE as described in the [Docker CE for Ubuntu documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
-1. Navigate to the `helloworld` folder in your clone:<!--do we know that they cloned it? shouldn't that be a step here?-->
+1. Navigate to the `helloworld` folder in your clone:

     ```
     cd mbl-core/tutorials/helloworld